itisrazza/lamp-compose/README.md

 # LAMP Compose

 A repo template for a standard LAMP server setup with Docker.
 Includes phpMyAdmin for database management.

+This template is meant for quick and dirty experiments requiring the LAMP stack.
+For something more production ready, I'd recommend looking elsewhere.

 ## Get Started